 6.2.1.0 General

 TTCN-3 supports ordered structured types known as record.
-The elements of a record type may be any of the basic types or user-defined data types (such as other records, sets or arrays).
+The fields of a record type may be any of the basic types or user-defined data types (such as other records, sets or arrays).
 The values of a record shall be compatible with the types of the record fields.
-The element identifiers are local to the record and shall be unique within the record (but do not have to be globally unique).
+The field identifiers are local to the record and shall be unique within the record (but do not have to be globally unique).

 EXAMPLE 1: